 Your weekend in Cologne – planning and preparation

-Travel guides: The number of travel guides dealing with Cologne is clearly four-figure, not to mention the countless pages and articles on the net… For a weekend in Cologne the purchase of a travel guide is actually exaggerated, in the net is really enough information.
+Travel guides: The number of travel guides dealing with Cologne is clearly four-figure, not to mention the countless pages and articles on the net… For a weekend in Cologne, the purchase of a travel guide is actually exaggerated, on the net is really enough information.
 But maybe you’ll come back.
 We list here simply times the most popular travel guides.

-Accommodation: There are more than 700 hotels* in Cologne.
+Accommodation: There are more than 700 Hotels in Cologne.
 The choice is not easy.
 If you’re only in Cologne for a weekend, you should live as centrally as possible with good public transport connections.
 The first choice for us is the Hyatt Regency ( our detailed review ), as it is located directly on the Rhine, next to the two train stations and opposite the cathedral.
-Living comfort and food are also on top level.
-Alternatively, we recommend the Hotel Stadtpalais* and the Hotel Savoy* in the Cologne city centre on the Deutzer site.
+Living comfort and food are also on the top level.
+Alternatively, we recommend the Hotel Stadtpalais* and the Savoy Hotel* in the Cologne city center on the Deutzer site.

 Your weekend in Cologne – the tour

 You start your tour on the Deutzer side in front of the Hyatt with a walk over the Hohenzollern Bridge.
 It is a pure railway and pedestrian bridge that leads directly to the Cologne Cathedral.
 The

 The best known of the Hohenzollern bridges are the more than 500,000 love palaces that have been attached to the railings.
 A beautiful custom for lovers.
 From the bridge, you also have a wonderful view of Cologne’s old town and the cathedral.

 By the way, the Rhine divides Cologne into the left bank of the Rhine or as the people of Cologne call it, the “right” side and the right bank of the Rhine, the Schäl Sick, the “wrong” side.
 On the “right” side you will find the most famous Cologne sights such as the cathedral, which you can now reach.